frankadrian/homepage/content/post/how-i-build-this-website.md

 is used to host the website.
 Since it is a static website any CDN provider can be used in place here.
 Since forestry integrates very nicely with AWS (yes, it 2 clicks and adding your Bucket, Access Key and Secret 😲) and because i am a AWS fan I decided to use this.

 ## Piecing them together

+### Create your custom website

+install hugo and generate a new site

+    brew install hugo

+    hugo new site homepage

+Install the theme as a submodule

+    git submodule add https://github.com/laozhu/hugo-nuo themes/hugo-nuo

+follow instructions here to configure an example site: [https://github.com/laozhu/hugo-nuo#getting-started](https://github.com/laozhu/hugo-nuo#getting-started "https://github.com/laozhu/hugo-nuo#getting-started")

+commit all files (see example [.gitignore](https://github.com/frankadrian/homepage/blob/master/.gitignore)) and push to github

+### Create content for your website

+signup at forestry and import your github repository.
+This will create your project and allows you to directly change the contents on your website if you followed the instructions to create the example site.

+### Setup hosting

+I used this [aws cloudformation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=my-static-site&templateURL=https%3a%2f%2fs3.amazonaws.com%2fforestryio-cf-templates%2fstatic-site-hosting%2fadvanced-route53-acm.yml) to create everything on the aws front.
+This requires you have a domain setup and validated on Route 53 with a Domain Zone setup.

+### Setup Deployment

+On forestry go to _Settings -> Deployment_ and enter your _user access key_ and _secret_ as well as the _S3 bucket_.

+Go to _Settings -> General_ and make sure to switch _Deploy to github_ on

+This automatically deploys your changes to S3 on every change you make in forestry (or the github repository) Pretty sweet if you ask me 🤓